saas billing

 Schematic fills that role for SaaS and AI companies running hybrid pricing and hybrid go-to-market motions.
 It sits between your product and Stripe and acts as the system of record for plans, SaaS entitlements, limits, trials, credits, add-ons, and contract exceptions.

 Stripe continues to handle invoices, taxes, and payments.
-Schematic keeps usage and access aligned with billing state inside the product, so charges reflect what customers can actually use.
+Schematic keeps usage and access aligned with the billing state inside the product, so charges reflect what customers can actually use.

 Teams use Schematic to meter usage, enforce limits in-product, and reflect billing state in real time without hard-coded logic or one-off billing rules.
 This keeps the SaaS billing process accurate as pricing, usage, and contracts grow more complex.